-Ans: Most of the IAM projects comprise working with active directory and other kinds of repositories that are compliant with Lightweight Directory Access Protocol (LDAP).
-Accordingly, LDAP skills are required throughout the project for directory consolidation, QA testing, data conversions and other tasks.
+Most of the IAM projects comprise working with active directory and other kinds of repositories that are compliant with Lightweight Directory Access Protocol (LDAP).
+Accordingly, LDAP skills are required throughout the project for directory consolidation, QA testing, data conversions, and other tasks.

-Ans: To give access to a user, first, browse the server in the Active Directory and look for the relevant Access groups in the Server properties.
-After that, add the user in the preferred group that offers access to the specific service.
-On the contrary, to disable somebody, look for the user in the Organizational Unit (OU) and right click, choose Disable Account.
+To give access to a user, first, browse the server in the Active Directory and look for the relevant Access groups in the Server properties.
+After that, add the user to the preferred group that offers access to the specific service.
+On the contrary, to disable somebody, look for the user in the Organizational Unit (OU) and right-click, choose Disable Account.

-Ans: Cryptography keeps information concealed and confidential.
-In case a storage or transmission medium is compromised, encrypted information will render useless to unauthorized people without any key for decryption.
+Cryptography keeps information concealed and confidential.
+In case storage or transmission medium is compromised, encrypted information will render useless to unauthorized people without any key for decryption.
 And then, with the help of message digests and hashing algorithms, cryptography makes sure the information is accurate.
-Additionally, digital certificates, Public Key Infrastructure (PKI) and digital signatures can be used for the purpose of validation.
+Additionally, digital certificates, Public Key Infrastructure (PKI), and digital signatures can be used for the purpose of validation.

 In the field of IAM, same like other security streams, filling up jobs with professionals requires a correct mixture, which is not easy to find.
 Thus, companies looking for IAM candidates turn creative when it comes to hiring.
 If you are somebody who is switching fields or just graduated, companies would often look into your ability and willingness to pick up concepts, especially the technical ones.

-Ans: This specific question is for professionals in the IAM field.
-Basically, the users you would deal with vary on the basis of the job and the company, from privileged and customer accounts to service accounts, business partners, internal employees and much more.
+This specific question is for professionals in the IAM field.
+Basically, the users you would deal with vary on the basis of the job and the company, from privileged and customer accounts to service accounts, business partners, internal employees, and much more.

-Ans: Accordingly, IAM could be either a single product or a combination of hardware, cloud services, software and processes that offer administrators visibility and regulation over the organisation's data.
+Accordingly, IAM could be either a single product or a combination of hardware, cloud services, software, and processes that offer administrators visibility and regulation over the organization's data.
 So, if you have worked with any IAM tools and solutions before, mention them in detail.

-Ans: A majority of roles need you to explain technical aspects to those who don’t have a substantial tech background.
+A majority of roles need you to explain technical aspects to those who don’t have a substantial-tech background.
 Likewise, the interviewer may ask you a question that would assess your abilities and skills to explain.

 In addition to these, there are a handful of more questions that you may have to answer, such as: